anvis/GenAI/DL/02-Convolutional Neural Networks.md

 Instead of manually defining patterns, CNNs learn them by analyzing **thousands of labeled images**.

+- Specifically designed for **image processing** tasks.
+- Uses **convolutional layers** to automatically learn spatial hierarchies of patterns.
+- Each neuron is **locally connected** to a small region of the input, rather than fully connected.
+- Can detect edges, textures, and objects effectively.
+- Commonly used in **computer vision**, such as facial recognition and medical image analysis.

 ---

 ### **3. How is it Used in Deep Learning, AI, & GenAI?**